Does Tom Cruise Own A P51?

 Q: Is Tom Cruise a licensed pilot?

-A: Yes, Tom Cruise has been a licensed pilot since the early 1990s and has a deep passion for aviation.
+A: Yes, Tom Cruise has been a licensed pilot since the early 1990s.

-A: There is no official confirmation or evidence to suggest that Tom Cruise has flown a P51 Mustang.
-However, given his love for aviation, it is possible that he has had the opportunity to do so.
+A: There is no concrete evidence to suggest that Tom Cruise currently owns a P51 Mustang.